agsb/immu/MinimalForth.md

 # MinimalForth.md

-Those are not really minimal but adequate primitive words for make any standart or quasi Forth
+Not really a minimal set of words but adequate primitive words for make any standart, or quasi, Forth

-## As primitives, leafs

 Those need be assembled and uses as registers: